Sparronator9999/YAMDCC/README.md

 Due to WinForms limitations, no.

-Technical explanation: A few specific WinForms controls used by MSI Fan Control look really bad when trying to recolour them to be dark themed.
+Technical explanation: A few specific WinForms controls used by YAMDCC look really bad when trying to recolour them to be dark themed.
 Also, built-in dialog boxes (for C# programmers, think `MessageBox.Show`) cannot be recoloured from their default white theme.
 Also, I have little to no experience with other UI kits (e.g. WPF).